UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 ### Classification experiment on general dataset

+The experiment is to test the performance of different models on the general dataset mentioned before.
+In this part, two types of experiment are conducted:

 Classification with feature and simple ML algorithm:
  - For each dataset, extract feature from last layer of the network and perform KNN and logistic regression.